Wizards-vs-Robots/documentation/uc/move_wizard.md

-# Use-Case Specification: Starting Single Player Games
+# Use-Case Specification: Moving the wizard

 # 1. Moving the wizard